-VHDA recognizes the need to create accessible housing that is usable by all people to the greatest extent possible while maintaining aesthetics and affordability.
-Universal Design has emerged as a set of design features that enhance the usability and marketability of such units.
-VHDA provides specific incentives for developers wishing to use these features to create accessible spaces that serve the needs of people with disabilities and an aging population.
+Virginia Housing recognizes the need to create housing that is usable by all people to the greatest extent possible while maintaining aesthetics and affordability.
+Universal Design has emerged as a set of design features that can integrate seamlessly with a dwelling unit’s design to enhance its usability and marketability.
+Virginia Housing provides specific incentives for developers wishing to use these features to create spaces that better serve the needs of all people of any age or ability.

-VHDA offers a Universal Design seminar twice a year.
-Design professionals attending the seminar will be added to VHDA’s Universal Design Certificate Holder List.
-In order to qualify for Universal Design amenity points based upon the Qualified Allocation Plan for Virginia’s Low Income Housing Tax Credits, design professionals must be current certificate holders and their projects are required to meet the VHDA Universal Design Guidelines from the application year.
-Click HERE for the Tax Credit Allocation Event calendar which will indicate future UD Seminar dates.
-You may registration online for the event.
-Certificate holders who last completed a VHDA Universal Design Seminar prior to January 1, 2009 must re-attend in order to remain current.
+Virginia Housing offers a self-guided, online Universal Design training.
+Design professionals completing the training will be added to Virginia Housing’s Universal Design Certificate Holder List.
+The certification is valid for five years from the date of completion.
+In order to qualify for Universal Design points based upon the Qualified Allocation Plan for Virginia’s Low Income Housing Tax Credits, design professionals must be current certificate holders and their projects are required to meet the Virginia Housing Universal Design Guidelines from the application year.
+If you are interested in learning more about Universal Design, but do not need to complete the certification, you may access courses individually to learn more.
+Click

 HERE for the online Universal Design training in Virginia Housing’s Partner Education Portal.

 NOTE: You will need Adobe’s Acrobat Reader (.pdf), and/or Microsoft Office Software in order to view some of the documents on this page.